-Everyone knows the Northern Kentucky/Cincinnati region is home to some of the area's top family-friendly attractions, including Newport Aquarium (featuring their new Freshwater Falls exhibit), Creation Museum (don't forget the Planetarium and petting zoo), Ark Encounter (hello zip lines!), and the Cincinnati Zoo (have you met Fiona?).
+Everyone knows the Northern Kentucky/Cincinnati region is home to some of the area's top family-friendly attractions, including Newport Aquarium (featuring their new Shipwreck exhibit), Creation Museum (don't forget the Planetarium and petting zoo), Ark Encounter (hello zip lines!), and the Cincinnati Zoo (have you met Fiona?).

 But when you plan this summer's long-weekend getaway to NKY, be sure to also include some of these lesser-known, best-kept-secret experiences on your family's itinerary.